mnmlstc/core/docs/functional.rst

 .. function:: auto invoke (unpack_t, Functor&& f, Unpackable&& u)
               auto invoke (unpack_t, Unpackable&& u)

-   :deprecated: 2.0 Use :func:`apply` instead.
+   .. deprecated:: 2.0 Use :func:`apply` instead.

 .. function:: auto invoke (runpack_t, Functor&& f, Runpackable&& r)

+   .. deprecated:: 2.0 No replacement has been written.
+This function was a
+      mistake

    :requires: :samp:`{r}` must have a member function named :samp:`at`, which
               takes a :cxx:`std::size_t` as its parameters.